EU to sanction China for abuses against Uyghurs | DW | 22.03.2021

 The European Union agreed on Monday to sanction China for human rights abuses against the Uyghurs at a foreign ministers meeting Monday in Brussels.

 Four party and regional representatives, as well as an organization from Xinjiang province, are due to be added to the EU sanctions list.
-Their names were published in the EU Official Journal.
+Their names were to be published in the EU Official Journal on Monday.

 The EU has not issued punitive sanctions on China for human rights abuses since the Tiananmen Square massacre in 1989.